What the 12 Smoggiest Cities Look Like After Coronavirus Quarantine

 On a typical pre-COVID-19 day, emissions from automobiles and factories resulted in heavy smog, obscuring skyscrapers, and historic sites in overpopulated and industrial cities.
 Air pollution is the cause of millions of deaths yearly around the world.
 The Clean Air Act, enacted in 1963 and substantially amended in 1970, dramatically improved air quality in the United States within the past 50 years.
 Prior to the Clean Air Act, noxious fumes from industrial facilities blanketed the country, with toxic air exasperating conditions of asthma and emphysema.
 Other countries continue to fight the smog with vehicle restrictions and industry regulations.

 In honor of Clean Air Month, here’s a look at the smoggiest cities worldwide and how they are faring during the quarantine.
-See what 14 iconic skylines would look like without air pollution.

 According to European Space Agency‘s satellite imagery, strict measures and factory closures earlier this year caused a “dramatic reduction in nitrogen dioxide concentrations—those released by power plants, industrial facilities, and vehicles in all major Chinese cities,” bringing clear skies to Beijing.
 President Xi Jinping’s anti-pollution campaign that began in 2013, with the shuttering of coal-fired plants in Beijing, reduced the levels of PM2.5 (matter that is known to cause cardiovascular and respiratory problems) by more than half.
 However, pollution still remained a problem in the capital.
 That is, until the coronavirus pandemic.